PotatoMaaan/skiller-cli/README.md

 ## Building

-in order to build this program, you need to have a rust toolchain installed.
+In order to build this program, you need to have a rust toolchain installed.
 You get it [here](https://rustup.rs/)

 To build a ready-to-use binary just run: